 Overall, while sterling silver is the most common of the Jewelry Alloys, there are other options available for those looking for something different.
 Whether you prefer the durability of sterling silver or the unique properties of a less common alloy, there is a silver alloy out there for everyone.

 Which brings us to gold stamps.
 We do not stamp our jewelry unless it is requested.
 There really is no need for it these days with the availability of cheap acid testers which will reveal a piece’s gold content.
 Plus, if we tell you we are making 14K white gold without nickel, the ring will be just that.
 Before the US market was flooded with cheap Asian jewelry, a stamp could usually be trusted.
 But unfortunately, not all manufacturers are honest.
 It is very easy to find gold rings stamped 14K that aren’t 14K.
 Same with 10K and 18K.

 People became so trusting of stamps that many asian manufacturers began to use less gold than they were supposed to because nobody ever checked.
 So, just because your ring is stamped 14K doesn’t make it so.
 Anyone can stamp a piece of jewelry with any stamp they want, so don’t place stock in them.
 We tell people we can stamp a piece of cheese 18K, but that doesn’t make it so.

 The Bottom Line

 Most of you will never need to worry about this.
 However, for those that do, this is a good resource.
 You don’t want to have a custom ring made to put it on and have it turn your finger green!
-Click HERE to learn about custom jewelry or to contact us about jewelry alloys.
+You can view our portfolio of custom engagement rings or custom pendants to look for ideas.
+Or you can contact us with your own idea.
 And HERE is another, more intensive guide to what we have discussed.